suryasashankgundepudi/technical-analysis-visualization-using-python-v1/README.md

 3. Return the cummilative return, if people executed trades purely based on the indicators.
 4. Compare Multiple stocks

+### Notes:
+Though it has dependencies on the ta library, aiming to use my own developed code for technical analysis.

 **PLEASE EMAIL ME FOR SUGGESTIONS OR TO COLLABORATE WITH ME** **This web application is made for academic purposes only**